parisiam/scai-edu/docs/git.md

 ## Git error when pulling a new version of Moodle

-This error seems to occur with new versions of git (> 2.4) when tryong to pull the repository from the remote.
+This error seems to occur with new versions of git (> 2.4) when trying to pull the repository from the remote.
+It may happen if you create the repo with sudo and then try to access (got status) or pull with the non root user.

 ```sh
 # Error message (REPO is the path to the repository):